eslint/eslint/docs/developer-guide/working-with-rules.md

 This method returns an array of all the comments found in the program.
 This is useful for rules that need to check all comments regardless of location.

-#### sourceCode.getComments(node)
+#### sourceCode.getCommentsBefore(), sourceCode.getCommentsAfter(), and sourceCode.getCommentsInside()

-This method returns comments for a specific node in the form of an object containing arrays of "leading" (occurring before the given node) and "trailing" (occurring after the given node) comment tokens.
-This is useful for rules that need to check comments around a given node.
+These methods return an array of comments that appear directly before, directly after, and inside nodes, respectively.
+They are useful for rules that need to check comments in relation to a given node or token.

 Keep in mind that the results of this method are calculated on demand.